"Ladies. Children. Sheep. Some people call me a terrorist, I consider myself a teacher. Lesson number one: Heroes. There is no such thing."

 Visual Pun: The Mandarin at one point can be seen sitting next to a fruit bowl full of, you guessed it...Mandarin oranges.

-Voodoo Shark: Rhodes has an "Iron Patriot Support Staff" whom he communicates and gets his orders from, making him operate more like a soldier than a completely autonomous unit (which was the issue with Iron Man in the first place).
+Voodoo Shark: Rhodes has an "Iron Patriot Support Staff" whom he communicates with and gets his orders from, making him operate more like a soldier than a completely autonomous unit (which was the issue with Iron Man in the first place).
 However, this explanation creates the question of "what the hell was the Iron Patriot Support Staff doing when Rhodey was AWOL for hours, then comes back without saying a word to anyone or checking in at all."

 War for Fun and Profit: Killian'sEvil Plan is to profit off of a war in which the villains control both sides, one with support from the Vice President and the other with his Extremis mooks.